Financing Strategies and Collaborative Funding for Inclusive Programs

 Planning Tools and Self-Assessments

-This tool from Christine Johnson-Staub of CLASP helps states look beyond major sources of child care and early education funding and consider alternative federal financing sources to bring comprehensive services into early childhood settings.
-CLASP has also made available a 2012 presentation on the guide.
+- Putting it Together: A Guide to Funding Comprehensive Services in Child Care and Early Education (2012) — This tool from Christine Johnson-Staub of CLASP helps states look beyond major sources of child care and early education funding and consider alternative federal financing sources to bring comprehensive services into early childhood settings.

-This guide from the National Center for Community Education in collaboration with the Afterschool Alliance that provides worksheets and information for building partnerships. (see pages 2-11)
+- The Road to Sustainability (2002) — This guide from the National Center for Community Education in collaboration with the Afterschool Alliance that provides worksheets and information for building partnerships (see pages 2–11).

 State Examples of Planning Tools and Self-Assessments

-- Preschool Service Options Considered in Wisconsin (2011-2012): Developed by the Wisconsin Department of Public Instruction was designed for use in gathering data about current placement options and considering ways to increase the number of available placement options in your State.
+- Preschool Service Options Considered in Wisconsin (2011–2012) — Developed by the Wisconsin Department of Public Instruction was designed for use in gathering data about current placement options and considering ways to increase the number of available placement options in your State.
+A set of Definitions of Preschool Options provide additional context.

 Collaborative Strategies

-- The Road to Sustainability (2002): This guide by the National Center for Community Education in collaboration with the Afterschool Alliance provides worksheets and information for building partnerships.
-See pp.26-33 for information related to formalized agreements.
+- The Road to Sustainability (2002) — This guide from the National Center for Community Education in collaboration with the Afterschool Alliance that provides worksheets and information for building partnerships (see pages 26–33 for information related to formalized agreements).

 State Example of Collaborative Strategies